Polyurea flooring

 Which is the best garage floor coating?

-When Hello Garage first started, we researched many different garage floor coatings — from polyurea and epoxy to garage floor paints and polyaspartic technology.
-So, as you begin to narrow down your choices in garage floor coatings, it’s important to make an educated decision regarding what’s best for your garage.
-On this page, we’ll look at what we found when comparing polyurea coatings to polyaspartic coatings.
+When Hello Garage first started, we researched many different garage floor coatings—from polyurea and epoxy to garage floor paints and polyaspartic technology.
+As you begin to narrow down your choices in garage floor coatings, it’s important to make an educated decision regarding what’s best for your garage.
+While polyurea flooring is often marketed as durable, our research and experience have found polyaspartic to be the superior garage floor coating material.

-Polyurea floor coatings offer an upgrade in durability, flexibility and protection compared to their DIY and epoxy counterparts, but they still have their drawbacks, including:
+Polyurea floor coatings offer an upgrade in durability, flexibility and protection compared to their DIY and epoxy counterparts.
+However, they still have their drawbacks, including:

-Standard polyurea coatings cure extremely quickly — so quickly, in fact, that they don’t have time to bond with the concrete beneath it as well as a polyaspartic coating.
+Standard polyurea coatings cure extremely quickly — so quickly, in fact, that they don’t have time to bond with the concrete beneath it.
+When you use polyaspartic coatings for your flooring, the suprior ability to bond to concrete creates a garage floor coating that will last for many years to come.

-Because standard polyureas typically don’t bond with concrete as well as polyaspartic floor coatings, they can delaminate and peel over time.
+Because standard polyurea floor coatings typically don’t bond with concrete as well as polyaspartic floor coatings, they can delaminate and peel over time.
+This is a common issue with a polyurea garage floor, especially in environments with moisture or temperature fluctuations.
+Choosing a polyaspartic coating helps ensure a longer-lasting, more dependable finish.

 UV Exposure: Any Color You Like… So Long as it’s Yellow.

-First, a little chemistry: All polyaspartics are polyureas — a type of viscous, elastic polymer.
-However, common polyureas are aromatic compounds, whereas polyaspartics are next-generation polyureas that have been modified to be aliphatic.
-This difference makes common polyureas highly susceptible to UV radiation, so they react in the presence of sunlight and turn yellow over time.
-Modern polyaspartics are aliphatic and, therefore, completely UV-stable.
+First, a little chemistry: All polyaspartics are polyureas—a type of viscous, elastic polymer.
+However, common polyureas are aromatic compounds, whereas polyaspartics are next-generation polyureas that have been modified to have stronger carbon bonds.
+This important difference means that while common polyureas are highly susceptible to UV radiation that will cause yellowing over time, modern polyaspartics are completely UV-stable.

 Translation: A polyaspartic garage floor coating has all the benefits of a polyurea coating but won’t yellow with sunlight exposure.